Tips for Buying the Best 125-Gallon Aquarium Light

 LED lights give you the opportunity to control intensity down to a single percentage.

-You can also control the white, blue, red, and green light to adjust your preferences on how you want to compliment your fish and plants’ colors.
+You can also control the aquarium light spectrum; the white, blue, red, and green lights can be adjusted to your preferences on how you want to compliment your fish and plants’ colors.

 In a 125-gallon Reef tank, it’s a really helpful feature as you do not need to constantly move around corals to catch that elusive PAR reading.